ARCHIVED-mean-stack/session-11/README.md

 Run the app using `$ PORT=9003 nodemon server.js`

 Any changes to server.js will restart the app.
+Comment `console.dir(res);` out and save to see the refresh.

 You wil need to keep an eye on the nodemon process during this exercise to see if it is hanging.

-###GET Requests
+###GET Requests with Parameters

 ```js
 app.get('/recipe/:name', function(req, res) {